karlch/dotfiles/.vim/bundle/jedi-vim/CONTRIBUTING.md

-Pull Requests are great (on the **dev** branch)!
+# We <3 pull requests!

  1. Fork the Repo on github.
  2. Add yourself to AUTHORS.txt
  3. Add a test if possible.
- 4. Push to your fork and submit a **pull request to the dev branch**.
+ 4. Push to your fork and submit a pull request.

-My **master** branch is a 100% stable (should be).
-I only push to it after I am certain that things are working out.
-Many people are using Jedi directly from the github master branch.

-Please use Pep8 to style your code.
+Please use PEP8 as a Python code style.
+For VIM, just try to style your code similar to the jedi-vim code that is already there.

+# Bug reports
+Please include the output of `:version` and `:JediDebugInfo`.